 While other car auto shows show the finished product, CES breaks down the vehicle in a way no other show can.
 This show not only highlights the technology in cars, but it also showcases start-ups that allow you to go to the car companies and ask questions that these start-ups have answers to before they are being asked.

-Harman gaming headphones
+Harman gaming headphones at CES

 unveiled everything from the next-stratosphere (forget next-gen) Quantum headphones for gamers to Life-Saving Vehicle-to-Pedestrian 5G Technology to make consumer’s lives seamlessly connected in the car, at home, and on the go.
 And, of course, light-weight speakers for vehicles, especially electric vehicles because weight is so important in EVs.

-Continental and Sennheiser
+Continental and Sennheiser at CES

 are collaborating on a project called “Nothing sounds great”, using Continental’s Ac2uated Sound system, special actuators vibrate sounds through the dashboard, A-pillars, B-pillars, door panels and even the car’s headliner.
 Giordano Jacuzzi, Immersive Audio Engineer for Sennheiser, and musician on the side explained how the immersive sounds of a car work to create music in the car.